frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 sins!"

 St. Paul says, "We are the ambassadors for Christ.
 It is as though God were urging you through us.
-In the name of Christ we appeal to you to be reconciled to God" (2 Cor.
+In the name of Christ, we appeal to you to be reconciled to God" (2 Cor.
 5:20).

 "Still, as we know from personal experience, every sin 'leaves its mark,'" says Pope Francis.
-"Sin has consequences, not only outwardly in the effects of the wrong we do, but also inwardly, inasmuch as, 'every sin, even venial, entails an unhealthy attachment to creatures, which must be purified either here on earth, or after death, in the state called Purgatory' (*Catechism*, Point 1472)."
+"Sin has consequences, not only outwardly in the effects of the wrong we do, but also inwardly, inasmuch as, 'every sin, even venial, entails an unhealthy attachment to creatures, which must be purified either here on earth, or after death, in the state called Purgatory'" (*Catechism*, Point 1472).

 And we could be reminded to offer difficult moments of our life, of our day, of our week, in atonement for the sins we have committed, or for the sins of men.

-"Forgiveness does not change the past;" he says, "it cannot change what happened in the past, yet it can allow us to change the future and to live different lives, free of anger, animosity, and vindictiveness"---not just looking for those passing pleasures that may
+"Forgiveness does not change the past," he says, "it cannot change what happened in the past, yet it can allow us to change the future and to live different lives, free of anger, animosity, and vindictiveness"---not just looking for those passing pleasures that may